KochieviAna/DeveloperRepo/README.md

 "/Users/macbook/Desktop/DeveloperRepo/IMDB-Info-main/IMDB Info/Presenter/FeaturedCell/FeaturedCell.swift:41:53 Binary operator '==' cannot be applied to operands of type 'Bool' and 'Int'"

-I have changed the structure Genre, instead of:
+I have changed the structure Genre in Genre file, instead of:

 struct Genre: Decodable {
     var id: Bool